sadeq220/docs/js/README.md

 ```

 **React Hooks**
+While React Components help to compose and reuse a piece of UI, React Hooks help to compose and reuse a non-visual logic.
 Functions starting with `use` are called Hooks. `useState` and `useEffect` are built-in Hooks provided by React.
 You can only call Hooks at the top of your components (or other Hooks).
 React 16.8.0 is the first release to support Hooks.